 Sexual harassment is a topic that student like freshman AJ Estrilliado are talking about.

 “I heard something about this and well—it’s just not O.K.” he said.
 “It could be here, it could be another school.
-It could be anywhere.”MORE NEWS: Your Guide To San Francisco Pride
+It could be anywhere.”MORE NEWS: Get us on Antenna?
+It's time to Rescan!

 Calls made by KCBS to Berkeley High administrators were not returned.